raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 Amazon RDS uses a DB subnet group to determine which subnets are available for database placement.

-I created `staging-db-subnet-group` using the two private database subnets that were created earlier in the project.
+I then made a `staging-db-subnet-group` using the two private database subnets that were created earlier in the project.

 | Subnet | CIDR | Availability Zone |
 |---|---|---|